SModelS/smodels-utils/EM_Creator/README.rst

-The efficiency map bakery.
-Hopefully everything is explained in EM_Baking_Instructions.pdf.
+The efficiency map bakery, v2.
+To bake, run ./bake.py